Tcortez/MDD1409/ReadMe.md

 	  	3. Add new SSH Key to your Github account under the Account Settings.
           1. Click the Add Key button
 		  2. Enter a title defining the server
-		  3. Paste the RSA file’s contents into text area marked “Key”
+		  3. Paste the RSA file's contents into text area marked "Key"
 		  4. Click Add Key

   3. Create and change to the portfolio directory